ps-zita/Ministry-Detailing-Client-Display/README.md

 # Ministry of Detailing Booking Manager

-The CarWash Display Dashboard is a full-stack application designed to manage and visualize the scheduling and progress of car wash services.
+The Ministry of Detailing Booking Manager is a full-stack application designed to manage and visualize the scheduling and progress of car wash services.
 The project integrates an Express backend with a React frontend to provide a dynamic, real-time dashboard for both clients and business operators.

 ## Features